TigerBSD/TigerBSD/README.md

 Replace the *mysweetwifi* entry providing the *ssid* and *psk* of an actual WPA-protected WiFi network if any, otherwise remove it.
-Whenever you need to connect to another WPA-protected network, create a new entry for it in `/etc/wpa_supplicant.conf`.
+Whenever you need to connect to another WPA- or WPA2-protected network, create a new entry for it in `/etc/wpa_supplicant.conf`.

 With that done, take another snapshot again.